 The list of best things to do in Colmar includes museums for all kinds of travelers: the Auguste Bartholdi Museum, the Chocolate Museum, the Toy Museum, and the Unterlinden Museum.
 You may also want to taste the local cuisine in one of the traditional wine stubs, the popular eateries in Alsace.

-Being Colmar on the Alsace Wine Route, the city is also the perfect place for wine tastings, perhaps paired with regional cheese.
+Being Colmar on the Alsace Wine Route, the city is also the perfect place for wine tastings, perhaps paired with regional cheese, or as a stop on road trips.

 Contributed by Ali from Berlin Travel Tips.